tvaroglu/spot_me_backend/docs/gym_memberships.md

 ### Unprocessable Entity

-When the Yelp Gym ID is not provided
+When the Yelp Gym ID is not provided:

 ```
 Status: 422 Unprocessable Entity